popraf/optimo/README.md

 The aplication also features Django Celery Beat and Redis for notification sending via email, and Flask to check external libraries.

 ### Basic Business Logic
-* Input data validation that ensures book_id, reserved_until, and library are provided correctly.
-Validates the format of reserved_until (ISO 8601 format) and ensures that the reservation period does not exceed one month from the current date.
+* Users can reserve and return books from the main library.
+If a book isn't available locally, the system checks external libraries via an external API and handles reservations accordingly.

+* Administrators have additional privileges to manage the book inventory through specialized endpoints.

 * Checks availability in main library by quering the MySQL db to check if the book is available in primary library (Main Library).
 If available:
     1. Creates a reservation entry in the database linking the user, book, reservation period, and library.
     2. Logs the reservation event.
     3. Responds with a success message and reservation details.

-* Check availability in other libraries via Flask API: If the book is not available in the Main Library, Django sends a GET request to the Flask API endpoint `/status/<book_id>`.
+* Check availability in other libraries via Flask API: If the book is not available in the Main Library, Django sends a GET request to the Flask API endpoint `/books/<isbn>/availability`.
 Flask API responds with the availability status of the book across other libraries.
 This logic also implements a retry strategy (3 retries) to handle transient failures when communicating with the Flask API.

-* Reservation via Flask API: If the Flask API indicates availability in other libraries, user can reserve a book using Flask `/reserve` endpoint.
-If the book is not available in any library, API responses with an error message indicating unavailability.
+* Reservation via Flask API: Users can reserve a book using Flask `/reserve` endpoint.
 The endpoint reserves a book by calling Django's endpoint, therefore the core reservation logic should be maintained only in Django.

 ### Features
 Core features include: